Meet Jennifer Alley Smith, Transplant Recipient and Mom

 The Solution: Small Bowel Transplant

-Once Ms. Smith was evaluated, things moved very quickly for her.
+Once Jennifer was evaluated, things moved very quickly for her.
 Six weeks after she was put on the transplant list, she got the call.

-“I was in surgery for 16½ hours, then I stayed in Pittsburgh for nine months for post-op.
+“I was in surgery for 16 and a half hours, then I stayed in Pittsburgh for nine months for post-op.
 My parents came with me, and my new husband, whom I’d married right before the transplant.”

 “I had one round of severe rejection.
 Thankfully, the powerful antirejection drug called OKT3, worked.”

-During her time in Pittsburgh, Ms. Smith developed a special relationship with her transplant team, and in particular with her surgeon.
+During her time in Pittsburgh, Jennifer developed a special relationship with her transplant team, and in particular with her surgeon.

 “All the care I received was very good.
 Several nurses were especially wonderful to me.
 And I’ve been happy with all the doctors,” she says.
 “They saved my life.”